 A smart plug, smart speaker, fridge, TV, thermostat, and Wi-Fi access point can all be Thread border routers.
 “As you add more border routers in the home, you get better range and reliability,” explains Kevin Po, senior product manager at Google and a member of the CSA board.
 Case in point, the aesthetically pleasing Nanoleaf Shapes and Elements light panels are also Thread border routers, with a smidge more pizazz than a white plastic box.

-While Z-Wave and Zigbee will continue to be part of the smart home — existing hubs can be upgraded to Thread or bridged to Matter — it seems possible these technologies will be phased out in the residential setting.
+While Z-Wave and Zigbee will continue to be part of the smart home — existing hubs will continue to work with the platforms they already work with, and could be bridged to Matter — it seems possible these technologies will be phased out in the residential setting.
 “It would certainly seem, if everything is executed as promised, that it will make sense to move towards Matter products,” says Mitch Klein, executive director of the Z-Wave Alliance.
-“That’s a big ‘if,’ however, and there are other questions in terms of security still.”
+“That’s a big ‘if,’ however, and there are other questions in terms of security.”